sammythedeveloper/sammythedeveloper/README.md

-Hello world! 👋
+keeping it simple😉

 ---

 Full stack developer

-Currently working on my own own projects and learning new technologies and AI enthusiast with a keen focus in web application development and web layout design.
+Currently working on my own own projects and learning new technologies and AI enthusiast with a keen focus in application development and layout design.

 * 🌍  I'm based in Toronto
 * ✉️  You can contact me at -------